Poet. Educator. Spoken Word Performer

 Anxiety (European release) (2012)

 Lillian Allen’s first album of poetry with music, Revolutionary Tea Party, was proclaimed a Landmark Album by Ms. Magazine in 1991.
 She won a Juno award for that album and for Conditions Critical.
 Freedom & Dance, her third album; her 2012 release ANXIETY; and her recording for children and young people Nothing But a Hero received critical acclaim.
+Her latest single Woken & Unbroken (2018) is available free to stream from CDBaby.

 Allen has published several ground-breaking books of poetry – her first trailblazing book of poetry Rhythm An’ Hardtimes (a Canadian best seller), Psychic Unrest, and Women Do This Everyday.
 Her work for young people includes three books: Why Me, If You See Truth, and Nothing But a Hero.